kyma-project/istio/docs/contributor/adr/0018-restarter-component.md

 availability or is not covered by a PodDisruptionBudget.
 The user must be aware of this and take responsibility for the risk of downtime.

 As mentioned in the Decision section, the component goes top-to-bottom.
-The controller first admits the parent object (Deployment, StatefulSet, DaemonSet, ReplicaSet) and then uses selectors to retrieve all child Pods to admit in a single reconcile loop.
-This implies that some predicates are evaluated only on the parent object and some only on the child Pods, so a separate list of predicates must be maintained for each type.
+The controller first collects the parent object (Deployment, StatefulSet, DaemonSet, ReplicaSet) and then uses selectors to retrieve all child Pods to admit in a single reconcile loop.
+Then each workload (Parent + children) is evaluated through a set of predicates in a loop.
+If predicate supports only one type of workload, it must implement a type assertion and skip the evaluation for unsupported workload types.

 If demand for support of other workload types arises, we can implement it in the future.
 However, we do not support other workload types in the first implementation.